The Brontë Sisters: Production

+Filming took place in Yorkshire, England between 3 July and September 1978.

 Music

 The music for the film was arranged by Philippe Sarde, a brother of Alain Sarde, who had produced Téchiné's two previous films and was executive producer of The Brontë Sisters.
 Philippe Sarde had written original music for Souvenirs d’en France and Barocco, but in The Brontë Sisters he arranged adaptions of classical pieces on place of an original score.
 Gioachino Rossini overture to Tancredi and music from Robert Schumann, where among the compositions used following the mold of Stanley Kubrick reused of classical music in his films.

 Reception

 The film was ill-received at its premiere at the Cannes Film Festival in May 1979, where Francis Ford Coppola's Apocalypse Now eclipsed other films in competition.
 However, The Brontë Sisterss reputation has grown since then.
 Today it is seen as an accurate representation of the lonely and bleak lives of the Brontë siblings.

 Home media

 The Brontë Sisters was remastered and re-released as part of the Cohen Film Collection by the Cohen Media Group.
 It came out on DVD and Blu-ray on July 30, 2013.

 Both editions include an audio commentary with film critic Wade Major and Brontë scholar Sue Lonoff de Cuevas.
 They also include Dominique Maillet's 2012 The Ghosts of Haworth, an hour-long documentary on the conception, making, and reception of the film through interviews with Téchiné, co-writer Pascal Bonitzer, Brontë-scholar Claire Bazin, costumier Christian Gasc, and actor Pascal Gregory.
 Two theatrical trailers, one for the original 1979 French release and one from the recent theatrical re-release complete the extra features.

 Previously to 2013, the film had been released on DVD only in region 2.
 It was released in Spain in French with Spanish subtitles or dubbed in Spanish as the options offered, but it is currently out of print.
 The film was released on DVD in Sweden in 2009 as part of a box set of Brontë-related films.

 Gaumont released a Region B Blu-ray in France on 9 May 2012.